How To Paint Your Formica/Laminate Countertops To Look Like Marble

 4) Distress the marble veins

-Again, make sure to just paint one vein at a time as you don’t want them to dry so that you can distress them.
+Make sure to just paint one vein at a time as you don't want them to dry so that you can distress them.

-To distress them, take your spray bottle filled with water that comes with your kit, and start spritzing over the paint.
 Once the water has been applied, take your larger paint brush, and dab overtop of the wet paint and water.
 This will start to spread the paint out, and have it bleed out making the veining look more natural.
-Distress to your desired look.
-There is no right or wrong way.
-You can also use the sponge for texture.

 I even applied some highlight paint with the small artistic brush to lighten some spots of them.